Health Professional Preparation Program

 These three professional programs have similar science course requirements, criteria for selection and application processes.
 They all require a year of general chemistry, general biology, and organic chemistry.
 Dentistry and medical school and some pharmacy schools (but not in Washington State) also require one year of physics.
-In addition, biochemistry a common prerequisite for many schools.
+In addition, biochemistry, statistics and one or more courses in the social sciences (such as psychology, anthropology, ethnic studies, gender and women studies, and sociology) is a common prerequisite for many schools.
 Of course, you will also need to meet General Education requirements in English, Multicultural Studies, Humanities and Social Sciences in accordance with your Associates Degree and possibly a Bachelors Degree.

 Each of these professional programs are at graduate level, which typically means that a Bachelors degree is required.
 This is indeed true for Medical School.
 Some Dental and Pharmacy schools do not require a Bachelor's degree, however, almost all students they select for admission do have a Bachelors degree.
 Therefore we recommend that you plan on transfer to a university and and complete a Bachelors degree.

-All of them select for superior personal attributes as well as academic excellence.
-After all who would you want as your doctor, dentist or pharmacist?
+All of these programs select for superior personal attributes as well as academic excellence.
+The application is a combination of a school application and a job application, and includes letters of recommendations and interviews.
+Think about it, who would you want as your doctor, dentist or pharmacist?
 You'd like someone who has good communication skills, multicultural awareness and skills, integrity, responsibility and so forth.
-You can strenghen your skills in these areas in activities outside the classroom, such as campus clubs, community organizations, most jobs.
+You can strengthen your skills in these areas in activities outside the classroom, such as campus clubs, community organizations, most jobs.

 Lastly, be sure to grow your understanding in the US health care system.
 It is important

 to spend time with health care professionals, by arranging to shadow (observe) the

 professional role you are considering, volunteer or work in a health care setting,